blackwings-01/DrivingPerception/README.md

 2011_09_26-2
 2011_09_26-3

 There are set of demos that combines road sign, traffic light and speed together and demos for each individual component.
+A subset of the demos are recorded and uploaded in case installation failed or playing on corn is too slow.
+You can find them under `recorded_demo/`

 To get start, first
 ```
 wget https://github.com/blackwings-01/DrivingPerception/archive/master.zip
 unzip master.zip